ieee-vgtc/ieeevis.org/content/info/presenter-information/fast-forward-and-video-previews.md

 - A video preview should be self-explaining and self-contained.
-- It should clearly communicate your research and contribution and invite readers to read your paper.
+- It should **clearly communicate** your research and contribution and invite readers to read your paper.
 - Other than in recent years' Fast-Forwards sessions, we discourage humor and trailer-like 'ads'.
 - The video will exist for a long time and can be shared widely by the authors on social media and other channels.
-- The video should contain audio narration.
+- The video **should contain audio narration**.
 We discourage salient music to focus viewers’ attention on the content.
-- Subtitles are mandatory to increase accessibility.
+- Subtitles are **mandatory** to increase accessibility.
 See below for tips on how to create and include subtitles
+- **Do not include any title slide at the beginning of the video**, as we will add a consistent title to the video preview containing: the paper title, authors, and session information.

 ## Do I need to submit a Video-Preview?